-For more information about the Message Brokers Toolkit, see "Client environment" on page 14.
+For more information about the Message Brokers Toolkit, see "Message Brokers Toolkit" on page 15.

 Improved performance and scalability

 Performance of the broker runtime has been significantly improved by the following enhancements:

 - The path lengths of the major broker functions have been shortened. - The cost of parsing and streaming messages has been reduced. - Publish/subscribe functions have been improved. - The storage requirements of the XML parsers have been reduced so that larger messages can be accommodated.